-Creating a pollinator friendly garden is a win for both you and nature.
-You create habitat for the bees, which in turn pollinate your garden, which leads to delicious vegetables and better yields.
+Creating a pollinator-friendly garden is a win for both you and nature.
+You create a habitat for the bees, which in turn pollinate your garden, which leads to delicious vegetables and better yields.

 But what flowers are the best flowers to save the bees and other pollinators?
 I’ve researched and come up with a list of 44 annuals, perennials, and herbs you can grow in your backyard landscape to attract bees in your garden.

 Tips for Creating a Garden to Attract Bees